keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ## Install Keptn

-When installing Keptn, you have three possibilities to expose Keptn onto an external IP address that is outside of your cluster.
-The three possibilities are reflected by the following three Kubernetes *ServiceTypes*:
+When installing Keptn, you can choose one of the three Kubernetes *ServiceTypes* for afterwards accessing Keptn:

 * **ClusterIP**: Exposes Keptn on a cluster-internal IP, this is the default setting.
 * **NodePort**: Exposes Keptn on each Node's IP at a static port.